LatikaBalla/CodingAssignmentProject/README.md

  #Installing and pre requisite
  1. Java JDK latest verion
- 2. Eclipse
+ 2. Intellj IDE
  3. TestNG
  4. Maven dependancy
  5. Github Account Creation

- # Step by Step excution
+ # Step by Step execution
- 1.Copy the URL of GitHub repository
- 2.To Pull the Project into eclipse for creating local repository 3.Import from file Menu-> select  Git->Project from Git (with Smart import)->next-> 4.Clone URL->Past URL that u want to get in local system ->next ->next->finish 5 Run the project
- 6.by Using Testng.xml file
- 7.Separate by IMDBInfo.java And WikiInfo.java
+ 1.Intellj  Menu->VCS -> select create Git Repository
+  2 In the Commit section  from Unversion File Select the files for Push and Commit 3.Intellj Menu-> select  Git ->share Project on GitHub 5 Do Authorization and Push the Project on remote Repository 6 After that run the files IMDBInfo.java And WikiInfo.java

  Coding Assignment: